YamamotoMao35/mihoukeiji2/README.md

 ### Association
 - has_many :messages
 - has_many :boards_categories
-- has_many :categories, through: :boards_categories
+- has_many :categories, through: :board_classifications
 - belongs_to :user

 ## categoriesテーブル